 Besides being seen as one of the first “found footage” movies, Cannibal Holocaust is also heralded for its controversial history.
 Because of the films graphic violence Italy ordered the movie to be seized and director Ruggero Deodato was arrested for obscenity and for supposedly making a snuff film due to rumors that some of the actors were killed on camera.
 Although Deodato was later cleared, the film was still banned in Italy, Australia, and several other countries due to its portrayal of graphic brutality, sexual assault, and violence toward animals.
 Today, around the world, Cannibal Holocaust has become a taboo cult classic.
 And surprisingly the message in the movie is still relevant today.
 If you can get past all the gore and rape, you’ll find an actual significant meaning in all that mess.
 Crazy right?
 But that’s how horror movies work.
 A lot of times they’ll show you the eerie banality in violence by discussing violence in a meaningful, albeit brutal, way.

 The message or meaning I got from the film was about xenophobia and ethnocentrism, judging other cultures by the standards of our own culture.
 During my studies in history, ethnocentrism was a real obstacle for some of my fellow students, and its still a problem with people today.
 Cannibal Holocaust highlights those issues with blood and the most taboo of taboos.
 And of course with Professor Monroe’s lasting statement at the conclusion of the film, and I’m paraphrasing: “Just who are the cannibals?”
-A chilling self examination: just what makes us civilized?
+A chilling self examination, are we civilized or barbaric?

 I actually enjoyed the film, despite its more unpleasant scenes.
-And i thought the overall intent of the film to be genuine and still relevant.
+And i thought the overall intent of the film to be genuinely profound and still relevant.
+The grittiness of the film really added to the feel and sucked into that insane world.
+The turtle scene would be my biggest hangup as it was literally killed for the film, much like the snake from Friday the 13th.
 If you haven’t had the pleasure of seeing Cannibal Holocaust, why not make it a weekend?
-And don’t forget the Greg Poupon!
+Just don’t forget the mustard!